Cosmetic Bonding – Crystal River, FL

 For the first step in the bonding process, we’ll etch the surface of your tooth to ensure the resin firmly attaches.
 Next, we’ll apply the resin in layers and sculpt it into the perfect size and shape.
 After using a curing light to harden the resin into place, we’ll polish the tooth and send you on your merry way with your brand-new smile!

 Recovery and Aftercare Tips

 One amazing benefit of direct bonding is that your results can last for years to come if you take proper care of your bonded teeth.
-That involves keeping up with your normal oral hygiene regimen, including brushing twice a day with fluoridated toothpaste, flossing before bed, and attending biannual checkups and cleanings with Dr. Schnell.
+That involves keeping up with your normal oral hygiene regimen, including brushing twice a day with fluoridated toothpaste, flossing before bed, and attending biannual checkups and cleanings with Dr. Lisa Schnell.
 At these appointments, we can inspect your bonded teeth for any problem areas that might need touching up.